 The only thing we can offer Pat—of course—is the knowledge and comfort that her school will continue to survive, thrive, and serve children for generations to come.

-Our gift to Pat needs to be WMS itself.
+Our gift to Pat needed to be WMS itself.

-We want The Pat Werner Fund for the Future of WMS to have the clout to move the needle toward WMS’s financial independence, something Pat has yearned for passionately over the years: a freedom to offer tuition assistance to families in need even when the economy is down; or to raise faculty salaries to appropriate levels even when the roof springs a leak.
+We want The Pat Werner Fund for the Future of WMS to have the clout to move the needle toward WMS’s financial independence: a freedom to offer tuition assistance to families in need even when the economy is down; or to maintain faculty salaries to appropriate levels even when the roof springs a leak.
 No school in times of stress can lay off teachers as good as ours and hope to recover them a year later; nor can tuition be raised beyond slender levels without sending away the parents whose children call WMS home.
-Her Fund would allow the school to take intelligent risks into expanding markets and to secure its existing families and staff.
+Her Fund, managed with care and built upon over years to come, will allow the school to take intelligent risks into expanding markets and to secure its existing families and staff.

-In sum, we want this Fund to celebrate her achievement and guarantee her legacy, so future generations can look back and remember what Pat Werner did for Washington Montessori and, through the Fund, continues to do for the school.
+In sum, we want this Fund to celebrate Pat Werner’s achievement and guarantee her legacy, so future generations can look back and remember what Pat Werner did for Washington Montessori and, through the Fund, continues to do for the school.